Start-up grant – support for new entrepreneurs

 The competitive situation of companies in the relevant sector and the need for new enterprising in the area are also taken into consideration when deciding whether or not to award the grant.

-More information on services for new entrepreneurs and start-up grant applications:
+More information on services for new entrepreneurs and on start-up grant applications:

 - My Enterprise Finland online service: My Enterprise Finland contains information, tools, service directories and online services for both new and established companies.